ImJunny/portfolio-v1/README.md

 # johnngvyen.netlify.app
 Made a simple personal portfolio website.
-Will keep on updating it.
+Will keep on updating it whenever I get the chance.